gjheij/fmriproc/README.md

 export PE_DIR_BOLD="AP"
 ```

-If you have access to matlab, spm, and cat12, you can specify some paths here:
+If you have access to matlab, spm, and cat12, you can specify some paths here (see way below how to deal with MCR; matlab without license):
 ```bash
 # MATLAB
 export MATLAB_CMD="matlab -nosplash -nodisplay -batch" # find with 'which matlab'